This post contains affiliate links.

 There were beaches in Abu Dhabi, but we lived out in the suburbs (Khalifa City A), so they were farther away.
 It was also too hot in the summer and fall months, and they tended to be expensive to enter.

-Instead, we’d usually opt to buy a Groupon to one of the luxury hotels and hit the pool for the day instead.
+Instead, we’d usually opt to buy a Groupon to one of the luxury hotels and spend a day lounging in the pools instead.
 In Dubai, there is a little more to do (the Jumeirah walk, Dubai mall, or Miracle gardens, for example), but you can only go to a mall so may times before you feel like you’re back in your pre-teen days.

-On longer weekends, teachers would rent a car and drive down to Muscat or east to dive off of the Omani coast.
-The other Emirates like Ras al Khaimah and Fujairah offered some variety to explore but not much.
+On longer weekends while teaching in the UAE, teachers would rent a car and drive down to Muscat or east to dive off of the Omani coast.
+The other Emirates like Ras al Khaimah and Fujairah also offered some variety to explore but not much.
 All in all, the UAE is a strange place.
 If you don’t drink, and you love to explore the great outdoors, it is definitely NOT the country for you.

 Now for the questions that I know you’ve been wondering about.